The Local-Global Principle for Integral Soddy Sphere Packings: Abstract

 \section{Abstract}

 Fix an integral Soddy sphere packing $\sP$.
-Let $\sK$ be the set of all curvatures in $\sP$.
-A number $n$ is called {\it represented} if $n\in\sK$, that is, if there is a sphere in $\sP$ with curvature equal to $n$.
-A number $n$ is called {\it admissible} if it is everywhere locally represented, meaning that $n\in\sK(\mod q)$ for all $q$.
+Let $\sB$ be the set of all bends in $\sP$.
+A number $n$ is called {\it represented} if $n\in\sB$, that is, if there is a sphere in $\sP$ with bend equal to $n$.
+A number $n$ is called {\it admissible} if it is everywhere locally represented, meaning that $n\in\sB(\mod q)$ for all $q$.
 It is shown that every sufficiently large admissible number is represented.

 \subjclass[2010]{11D85, 11F06, 20H05}